UX-Society/Get-Started/started.md

 # Setup

 Make a github account with your school email and get invited to the UX-Society repository linked.
 Then use the Github Education link to get free stuff.
 Also sign up with your school email in Jetbrains to get Webstorm for free (or use an IDE of your choice).
-Fish is a reccomended shell to replace bash and will make terminal work easier, but is not required.
+Fish is a recommended shell to replace bash and will make terminal work easier, but is not required.
-To use fish either type `fish` in the terminal or set it as defualt with `chsh -s /usr/bin/fish` (needs root)
+To use fish either type `fish` in the terminal or set it as default with `chsh -s /usr/bin/fish` (needs root)
 # Basic Terminal Usage

-The ternimal is a powerful way to use a computer and learning how to use it properly important for seroius work.
+The terminal is a powerful way to use a computer and learning how to use it properly important for serious work.
 Using the terminal is easy for macOs and other Linux based computers and replacing bash with fish will make it even easier.
 Windows is not recommended for web-dev work, but bash for Windows can be installed.
 To use the terminal a command has to be given which follows this general format.
 ```
     "command name" "command sub-name" -arguments "info"
 ```